Saber-Haste/Simple-tic-tac-toe-java/README.md

 java src.Main
 ```
 ## 😊Remarks
 This is one of my first projects.
-I sincierly thanks everyone that directly/indirectly motivated me to finally get into coding.❤️❤️
+I sincerely thank everyone that directly/indirectly motivated me to finally get into coding.❤️❤️